Why was Liverpool involved in the American Civil War?

 Liverpool Panorama c1860, showing how the waterfront looked at the time of the American Civil War.

 Cotton was Liverpool's most important cargo in the 19th century.
-Raw cotton, produced by slave labour in the Southern American States, was imported through Liverpool for Lancashire mills.
+Raw cotton, produced by the labour of enslaved Africans in the Southern American States, was imported through Liverpool for Lancashire mills.
 Once the Northern Union ships began a blockade of Southern ports on 16 April 1861, this trade declined with serious effects in Liverpool and Lancashire, where a 'cotton famine' resulted in mill closures and mass unemployment in 1862-1863.